 When I moved back to Dallas in 1989, I helped found Playwrights’ Project, a group dedicated to new voices in theater in the Southwest.
-We had a successful 7-year run, during which I wrote five plays and had numerous readings.
+We had a successful seven-year run, during which I wrote five plays and had numerous readings.

-In 1995, my play, “Everything, But,” was published by Dialogus and given a workshop production at the Tamarind Theater in Hollywood.
+In 1995, my play, Everything, But, was published by Dialogus and given a workshop production at the Tamarind Theater in Hollywood.

 Listed below are my plays.
 If you’d like to read them, just ask.

-“Raining Men” – What happens when two old friends realize they just might have more in common than they think?
+Raining Men – What happens when two old friends realize they just might have more in common than they think?
 Hang on.
 You’ll see.
 One act, two characters.
 Read at Theater Three Below, Dallas, Texas.

-“Kitty & Ed” – Two senior citizens, a cat lady and army vet, board a Greyhound Bus.
+Kitty & Ed – Two senior citizens, a cat lady and army vet, board a Greyhound Bus.
 Bible verses and knitting needles arise as they collide.
 One act, two characters.
 Read at the Plano Arts Festival, Plano, Texas.

-“Scrapbook Boyfriends” – Ellie McGillicuddy, age-old boozehound and raconteur, spins tales about love, loss and life vis a vis her scrapbook.
+Scrapbook Boyfriends – Ellie McGillicuddy, age-old boozehound and raconteur, spins tales about love, loss and life vis a vis her scrapbook.
 Two act, five characters.
-Read at Frank’s Place at the Dallas Theater Center, Dallas, Texas.
+Read at Frank’s Place at the Dallas Theater Center.

-“Go For The Juggler” – Two women who are best friends, a man and clowns come together to create a vortex of anxiety, fears, OCD and past lives.
+Go For the Juggler – Two women who are best friends, a man and clowns come together to create a vortex of anxiety, fears, OCD and past lives.
 One act, three characters.
-Performed on TCI Cablevision, Dallas, Texas.
+It ran as a short film on TCI Cablevision, Dallas, Texas.

-“Everything, But” – The fearful cousin of “When Harry Met Sally” with characters so neurotic Woody Allen looks well-adjusted.
+Everything, But – The fearful cousin of “When Harry Met Sally” with characters so neurotic Woody Allen looks well-adjusted.
 Two act, six characters.
 Read at Suite X Gallery and Theater Three Below in Dallas, Texas, and workshopped at the Tamarind Theater, Hollywood, California.

-“The Oldest Living Member of the Russell Crowe Fan Club Tells All” – One act, one character.
+The Oldest Living Member of the Russell Crowe Fan Club Tells All – One act, one character.

 This piece was performed in 2002 at Sit ‘N Spin, an underground comedy show in Los Angeles founded by Jill Soloway, during which actors/writers bear their souls.
-I co-wrote and directed this piece with “Saturday Night Live” veteran, Melanie Hutsell, who performed as the character, Pauline.
-Actors/writers with whom my pieced shared the stage that night included Sarah Silverman, Scott Buck (“Dexter”) and Jill Soloway (“Transparent” and “Six Feet Under”).
+I co-wrote and directed this piece with Saturday Night Live veteran, Melanie Hutsell, who performed as the character, Pauline, at the HBO Workspace.
+Actors/writers with whom my pieced shared the stage that night included Sarah Silverman, Scott Buck (Dexter) and Jill Soloway (Transparent and Six Feet Under).
 Audience members included veterans from SNL, Mad TV and all the main studios in Hollywood.